Industrial Design - Master's Programme

 Study trips and exhibitions forms a natural part of the Master's programme in Industrial Design.
 Except for an introduction study tour in the start of the programme, all trips are optional.
 If a student is unable to participate in the optional activities, alternative assignments in Lund will be given.

-- Introduction study tour 4 days (mandatory) - takes place during study week 1, all cost covered by the programme.
+- Introduction study tour 4 days (mandatory) - takes place during study week 1

-- Exhibitions (optional) - normally three exhibitions outside Lund during year 1 or 2: Exhibition DMY (Berlin), Stockholm Furniture Fair (Sweden) and Milano Fair (Italy).
+- Exhibitions (optional) - normally two exhibitions outside Lund during year 1 or 2: Stockholm Furniture Fair (Sweden) and Milano Fair (Italy)

 Please note: Field trips may be subject to cancellation/alteration due to unforeseeable circumstances, such as natural disasters and/or visa denial.

-A Bachelor's degree with relevance to the applied education.
-A portfolio of their own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
-English 6/English Course B.
+A Bachelor’s degree with relevance to the applied education.
+A digital portfolio of the applicant’s own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
+English 6

-The selection is based on the submitted portfolio and at a statement of purpose.
+The selection is based on the submitted portfolio and on a statement of purpose.
+Portfolio instructions.